How does Smoking Affect Your Body?

-Smoking has been shown to increase symptoms of anxiety, make you nervous, irritable, and depressed.
-It can cause headaches and dizziness plus it increases your risk for developing a stroke.
-Cigarette smoking is the leading cause of preventable death in the U.S. The CDC says that smoking causes more death each year than HIV, illegal drug use, alcohol use, motor vehicle injuries, and firearm-related incidences combined.
-The effect it has on your mouth is that it stains your teeth, causes bad breath, it dulls your sense of taste, causes bleeding of your gums, and cancer of the mouth or throat.
+Smoking has been shown to increase symptoms of anxiety, and make you nervous, irritable, and depressed.
+It can cause headaches and dizziness plus it increases your risk of developing a stroke.
+Cigarette smoking is the leading cause of preventable death in the U.S. The CDC says that smoking causes more deaths each year than HIV, illegal drug use, alcohol use, motor vehicle injuries, and firearm-related incidences combined.
+The effect it has on your mouth is that it stains your teeth, causes bad breath, dulls your sense of taste, causes bleeding of your gums, and cancer of the mouth or throat.

-Smoking does not just increase your risk of lung cancer it can actually trigger cancer anywhere in the body including in the bladder, blood (leukemia), cervix, colon, rectum, esophagus, kidneys, ureters, larynx, liver, throat, tongue, tonsils, pancreas, stomach, and trachea.
+Smoking does not just increase your risk of lung cancer it can actually trigger cancer anywhere in the body including in the bladder, blood (leukaemia), cervix, colon, rectum, oesophagus, kidneys, ureters, larynx, liver, throat, tongue, tonsils, pancreas, stomach, and trachea.
 It increases the risk of dying from cancer.
 Smoking harms every organ of the body.
-Women have problems with fertility and if pregnant women smoke it increases the risk for her baby dying, being born preterm (too early), the baby having a low birth weight, SIDS, ectopic pregnancy (where the embryo is implanted into a woman’s fallopian tube), and cleft palate.
-Smoking reduces fertility of men’s sperm and increases the risk for a birth defect or a woman having a miscarriage.
+Women have problems with fertility and if pregnant women smoke it increases the risk of her baby dying, being born preterm (too early), the baby having a low birth weight, SIDS, ectopic pregnancy (where the embryo is implanted into a woman’s fallopian tube), and cleft palate.
+Smoking reduces the fertility of men’s sperm and increases the risk of a birth defect or a woman having a miscarriage.
 Smoking causes weaker bones.
-It can also increase the risk for cataracts, age-related macular degeneration (damage to spot near the center of retina which is needed for central vision).
+It can also increase the risk for cataracts, and age-related macular degeneration (damage to the spot near the centre of the retina which is needed for central vision).
 It causes type 2 diabetes and makes already existing diabetes harder to control.
 It causes inflammation and alters immune system function increasing your risk for diseases and increasing your susceptibility to infections.
 It is one of the causes of rheumatoid arthritis.

 Set a date to quit and stick to it.
 Use your past experiences for coping with changes and anxiety/irritability that have worked in the past.
 Learn what triggers you to want to smoke.
 Plan for withdrawal symptoms and decide what you want to do to manage them.
 Nicotine replacement therapy will lessen withdrawal symptoms.